ytrevor81/FeistyBot/README.md

 # FeistyBot
-A Telegram Bot that automatically shares data of changes in Bitcoin data
+A Telegram Bot that automatically shares data of changes in Bitcoin